rlucente-se-jboss/enmasse-workshop/README.md

 ### Deploying the "Temperature Analyzer" Spark driver

 The `spark-driver` directory provides the Spark Streaming driver application and a Docker image for running the related Spark driver inside the cluster.
-Using `minishift`, we need that the following Docker images (built from the source) will be available in the local `minishift` Docker registry.
-For this reason, it's needed to run the following command first :
+Using `minishift`, we need the following Docker images (built from the source) to be available in the local `minishift` Docker registry.
+For this reason, we need to run the following command first :

 ```
 eval $(minishift docker-env)